premAI-io/state-of-open-source-ai/models.md

 [StabilityAI released Stable Diffusion XL 1.0 (SDXL)](https://stability.ai/blog/stable-diffusion-sdxl-1-announcement) models on 26th July, being current State of the Art for text-to-image and image-to-image generation open sourced models.
 They released a [base model](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0) and a [refinement model](https://huggingface.co/stabilityai/stable-diffusion-xl-refiner-1.0) which is used to improve the visual fidelity of samples generated by SDXL.

-Few months back they released [Stable-diffusion-xl](https://arxiv.org/abs/2307.01952) [base](https://huggingface.co/stabilityai/stable-diffusion-xl-base-0.9) and [refinement](https://huggingface.co/stabilityai/stable-diffusion-xl-refiner-0.9) models versioned as 0.9, where license permitting only research purpose usages.
+Few months back they released Stable-diffusion-xl {cite}`podell2023sdxl` [base](https://huggingface.co/stabilityai/stable-diffusion-xl-base-0.9) and [refinement](https://huggingface.co/stabilityai/stable-diffusion-xl-refiner-0.9) models versioned as 0.9, where license permitting only research purpose usages.

 SDXL consistently surpasses all previous versions of Stable Diffusion models by a significant margin: